For Care Partners

 Have you seen signs of memory loss or difficulty in thinking in a loved one?
 The first step to diagnosis and care is a discussion about their memory with their Primary Care Provider.
 If certain criteria are met, the doctor can provide a referral to a Georgia Memory Net Memory Assessment Clinic for diagnosis and care planning.

-If your loved one is a Medicare-eligible Georgian over 65, they’re entitled to a free Annual Wellness Visit—a health screening with their Primary Care Physician that's paid for by Medicare.
+If your loved one is a Medicare-eligible Georgian over 65, they’re entitled to a free Annual Wellness Visit—a health screening with their Primary Care Provider that's paid for by Medicare.
 This visit includes a 3-minute screening tool used to detect cognitive problems, and is another way to detect signs of memory loss.

 Georgia Memory Net at a Glance